lvkasv/pdf-merger/readme.md

 A lightweight, serverless web application that lets you effortlessly manage your PDF files and images.
 Merge, reorder, compress, and split documents entirely within your browser.

-Since there is no backend server and all libraries are hosted locally, your files never leave your device.
-The app works **100% offline**, ensuring complete privacy, security, and lightning-fast performance.

 ## Features

 * **Drag & Drop Uploads:** Easily add `.pdf`, `.jpg`, `.jpeg`, and `.png` files.